alvinkjobi/12th-Project/README.md

 ---

 ## Requirements
-Install Python packages if not already installed: pip install mysql-connector-python matplotlib
+## Install Python packages if not already installed:
+pip install mysql-connector-python matplotlib

+'''Setup MySQL
+Ensure MySQL server is running
+Use the root password root (or modify in code)
+Database: mysql (built-in default)'''